-Democrats to argue Trump obstructed probe in third day of impeachment trial
+Democrats turn focus to obstruction charge in Trump impeachment trial

-WASHINGTON (Reuters) - Democrats serving as prosecutors in U.S. President Donald Trump’s impeachment trial will make their case that he improperly interfered in Congress’ probe of his dealings with Ukraine in their final day of arguments on Friday.
+WASHINGTON (Reuters) - Democrats serving as prosecutors in U.S. President Donald Trump’s impeachment trial in the Republican-led Senate will make their case he improperly interfered in Congress’ probe of his dealings with Ukraine in their final day of arguments on Friday.

-Democratic managers from the House of Representatives will try to convince both the Republican-controlled Senate, which will determine if Trump finishes his term, and the American public, which will decide in November if he gets a second one, that he improperly withheld key witnesses and documents.
+Democratic managers from the House of Representatives will try to convince senators and the U.S. public that the Republican president is guilty of the charge of obstructing Congress for withholding key witnesses and documents from the investigation.

-In the third presidential impeachment trial in U.S. history, Trump, a Republican, is accused of attempting to coerce Ukraine’s government into digging up dirt on former Vice President Joe Biden, a top contender for the 2020 Democratic presidential nomination.
+The Democratic-led House impeached Trump last month on that charge and a separate charge of abuse of power for allegedly trying to coerce Ukraine’s government into digging up dirt on former Vice President Joe Biden, a top contender for the 2020 Democratic presidential nomination.

+The impeachment trial in the Senate, the third such proceeding in U.S. history, will determine whether Trump is ousted from power less than 10 months before he faces re-election.

 The U.S. Constitution sets out the impeachment process for removing a president who commits “high crimes and misdemeanors.”
-Trump has denied wrongdoing, while Republican allies of the president have argued that his conduct does not rise to the level of an impeachable offense.
+Trump denies wrongdoing, while his Republican allies argue his conduct does not rise to the level of an impeachable offense.

-Once Democrats conclude their opening arguments, the president’s legal team will have up to 24 hours over three days to mount a defense.
-Senate Republicans are expected to acquit Trump.
+Once Democrats conclude their opening arguments, Trump’s legal team will have up to 24 hours over three days to mount a defense.
+Senate Republicans are expected to acquit him.
 A two-thirds vote of the chamber is required to eject him from office.

 Trump on Friday retweeted dozens of supporters who repeated his criticism of the proceedings as unfair and politically motivated.
-The Republican president, once a reality television personality, also complained his lawyers would have to begin arguments on Saturday, when, he said, nobody watches TV.
+The former reality television personality also complained his lawyers would have to begin arguments on Saturday, when, he said, nobody watches television.

 “Looks like my lawyers will be forced to start on Saturday, which is called Death Valley in T.V.,” Trump wrote on Twitter.